Elkrose/LR2R/README.md

 💮 3 Serums / Stims
 - Stims for resetting the Virgin Status of the girl
 - can be enabled and disabled

+💮 4 Natural Fetish Forming Fetishes: Anal/Breeding/Cum/Exhibition
+- the Icons are there to guide you into unlocking the fetishes if you wish to
+- should not interfere with serum/nano fetishes.

 🔥 Install Instructions: 🔥
 Place in the game/mods folder.
 Should look like game/mods/LR2R-VTMod/ (should see all the VTmods in this folder)